gdmoney/reading/the-stoic-challenge.md

 ## The Stoic Challenge

-- **Phiosophy of Life** - what in life is worth having and a strategy for obtaining it
+- **Philosophy of Life** - what in life is worth having and a strategy for obtaining it
-- **Framing Effect** - how we characretize a situation has a profound impact on how we respond to it emotionally
+- **Framing Effect** - how we characterize a situation has a profound impact on how we respond to it emotionally
 - the Stoics' goal was not to banish emotion but to minimize the number of *negative* emotions
 - *emotional* cost of setbacks is far greater than the *physical* costs
 - getting frustrated begets anger which is incompatible with happiness